Why did you have to go and do that, Phil?

 You grow out of Habitat by the time you’re 40, a complete stranger once told me with a surprising air of confidence.

 In the downstairs hallway a Habitat bedside cabinet has been repurposed as a telephone table.
 Upstairs a deconstructed 1980s Habitat wardrobe lies under a spectacularly creaky 1990s dark pine Habitat bed — and 15 years of human detritus.
-The last remaining side plate from a classic 1980s Scraffito Bistro Set (matt black with crazy white lines clawed into it by a Japanese psychopath) languishes in a kitchen cupboard.
+The last remaining side plate from a classic 1980s Scraffito Bistro Set languishes in a kitchen cupboard.
 In the bathroom one of our relatively few recent Habitat purchases, a wooden towel rail, regularly falls off the wall thanks to its bold, uncompromising design.

 Our once hardcore Habitat addiction was finally defeated by the closure of the Tunbridge Wells branch.
 We would now have to travel 40 miles to Brighton or Canterbury to play the game of matching shelf prices with unticketed products, or marvel at the sheer gall of Habitat ‘sale’ pricing.